ilie-neacsu/crypto_investment/README.md

 This is the implementation of a homework project that was part of the interviewing process with [MX](https://www.mx.com/).<br />
 The specs for the project are available [here](https://github.com/ilie-neacsu/crypto_investment/blob/main/docs/crypto_recommendations_service_specs.pdf).<br />
-The [review](https://github.com/ilie-neacsu/crypto_investment/blob/main/docs/mm_task_review.pdf) from MX was unfortunately negative due to the lack of unit/integration tests.<br /> A crucial takeaway for the future <span style="color: red; font-weight: bold;"> NEVER SKIP AUTOMATED TESTING </span>, regardless of the circumstances and regardless of project (homework or real world project).<br />

 TODO: <br />
  - implement unit/integration tests (when I have some bandwidth)